kmarekspartz/kyle.marek-spartz.org/posts/2014-05-28-this-site-now-open-source.md

 ---
 title: This Site Now Open Source
-tags: meta, haskell, hakyll, web-dev, widely
+tags: meta, haskell, hakyll, web-dev, widely, open-source
 description: The source for this website is now publicly available.
 ---